Ed-Fi-Alliance-OSS/certification-testing/bruno/ai-docs/spec.md

 ### 10.1 Baseline: `script:post-response`

-**Purpose:** Cache entity ID, natural ID (if present), and all mutable field baseline values (including OPTIONAL/CONDITIONAL fields if present and will be mutated in subsequent scenarios).
+**Purpose:** Cache entity ID, natural ID (if present), and all mutable field baseline values (including OPTIONAL fields if present and will be mutated in subsequent scenarios).

 **Standard Pattern:**